MarimbaGod/Audio-Aesthetics/README.md

 ## Our Users

-Our Users are people who value connecting with others over shared musical tastes and experiences.
+Our Users are people who value music, art, and connecting with others over shared artistic taste and experiences.

 ## Current Functionality